ZoneMinder/zoneminder/README.txt

    can.
-If you choose one of the rotation options remember  to switch  the  height and width fields so  that  they  apply, e.g.  if  your  camera captures at 352x288 and  you  choose 'Rotate  Right'  here then set the height  to  be  352  and width  to  be 288.
-You can also choose to 'flip' the  image if your camera provides mirrored input.
+If you choose one of the rotation options remember  to switch  the  height and width fields so  that  they  apply, e.g.  if  your  camera captures at 352x288 and  you  choose `Rotate  Right'  here then set the height  to  be  352  and width  to  be 288.
+You can also choose to `flip' the  image if your camera provides mirrored input.

-'Source' Tab (remote device)
+`Source' Tab (remote device)
    Remote Host/Port/Path - Use these fields to enter the  full URL  of  the  camera.
 Basically  if  your  camera  is   at http://camserver.home.net:8192/cameras/camera1.jpg     then